In the realm of the Caribbean, Belize's landmarks are unique in that many are still being discovered.

 |Pyramid of Masks||--||24.5 mi.
 Northwest of Central Caledonia|

 |Yarborough Cemetary||--||Downtown Belize City|

-Vacationers may experience some other intriguing sites in this area.
+Visitors will explore some other worthwhile sites worth visiting in this area.

-Another interesting landmark worth visiting is Drums of Our Father's Monument.
-It is located in Dangriga, in central Belize.
+If you are looking to do more sight-seeing, visit Drums of Our Father's Monument.
+It is located within Dangriga, in central Belize.
 Sculpted by Steve Okeke, Drums of Our Fathers is a monument that represents Garifuna history, culture, and spirituality.
 It is located in Dangriga, the center of Garifuna culture in Belize, and an awe-inspiring site that welcomes visitors as they enter the town.